specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-specflow.md

 So far we have shown how to keep the Azure DevOps Test Cases in sync with the scenarios in the feature files.
 This provides you easily accessible documentation and traceability.
 The synchronized Test Cases can also be executed as manual tests from Azure DevOps.

-To turn the Test Cases into a living documentation, you can also publish test results of the scenarios connected to the Test Cases and Test Suites.
+To turn the Test Cases into a living documentation, you can also publish test results of the scenarios connected to the Test Cases.

 The easiest way to do this is to execute the SpecFlow scenarios as you would do normally and use the [publish-test-result command](../reference/command-line-reference/publish-test-results-command.md) of SpecSync to publish these results to Azure DevOps.